Ensign-College/tig-docker/README.md

 2. After the installation is completed, make docker run with a non-root user.
 Use the following guide https://docs.docker.com/engine/install/linux-postinstall/
 3. Copy `.env.example` file to your local enviroment
 4. Rename `.env.example` file to `.env`
-5. Replace all necessary enviromental variables with the proper configuration values (credentials, bucket names, etc)
+5. Replace all necessary enviromental variables with the proper configuration values (credentials, bucket names, smtp grafana information, etc)
+    - InfluxDB information
+    - Telegraf configuration file
+    - Grafana port or smtp configuration
 6. Run `docker compose up -d` or `docker compose up` to build and run all services together
 7. Check that all services are running `docker ps`